Labelled seeds and the mutation group: Quivers determined by stabilisers

 from

-\end{itemize} Together with \cref{reducetomult1}, this proves claim (b). \end{lem} \begin{proof} We use the same style of argument as for \cref{edgecountlem}, by checking that certain seeds with principal or trivial coefficients are or are not fixed by the appropriate sequences of mutations, again using \cite{kellerjava} or Sage; this is a routine check, so we merely state the necessary calculations.
+\end{itemize} Together with \Cref{reducetomult1}, this proves claim (b). \end{lem} \begin{proof} We use the same style of argument as for \Cref{edgecountlem}, by checking that certain seeds with principal or trivial coefficients are or are not fixed by the appropriate sequences of mutations.
+This is a routine check, so we merely state the necessary calculations.

 For (i), it is sufficient to check that labelled seeds with quiver

 are not fixed by $(\mu_i\mu_j\mu_k)^6$, and that labelled seeds with quiver

 are fixed by this mutation.
 As the first two quivers have trivial coefficients, no labelled seed with full subquiver $i\to j\leftarrow k$ or $i\leftarrow j\to k$ will be fixed by $(\mu_i\mu_j\mu_k)^6$, and as the second two quivers have principal coefficients, any labelled seed with full subquiver $i\to j\to k$ or $i\leftarrow j\leftarrow k$ will be fixed by $(\mu_i\mu_j\mu_k)^6$.